-The Employer will approve paid release time in aggregate of forty (40) days for all employee bargaining team members for formal negotiations.
+The Employer will approve paid release time in aggregate of three hundred and twenty forty (320) (40) hoursdays for all employee bargaining team members for formal negotiations.
 Upon exhaustion of this bank, the Union may request the parties meet and discuss additional paid release time for Union team members.
 If agreeable, the Employer will approve leave for all remaining formal negotiation sessions and for all travel to and from the sessions for Union team members provided the absence of the employee for negotiations does not create significant and unusual coverage issues.
 No exchange time will be incurred as a result of negotiations and/or travel to and from negotiations.